 Global Titanium Reserves

 Ilmenite and rutile are the two most important sources of titanium.
-According to United States Geological Survey (USGS), ilmenite constitutes 92% of the global titanium.
+According to the United States Geological Survey (USGS), ilmenite constitutes 92% of the global titanium.
 The total reserves of titanium all over the world are 750 million tons.

 History of Titanium